zach-freeman/swift-localview/README.md

 2. cd to the project
 3. git submodule init (Quick & Nimble are included via git submodules)
 4. git submodule update
-5. carthage update (Swinject is included via [Carthage](https://github.com/Carthage/Carthage))
+5. pod install (Swinject, Nuke, and Alamofire are included via [CocoaPods](https://cocoapods.org/))
-6. open localview.xcodeproj
+6. open localview.xcworkspace
 7. You can get an API Key from your [Flickr](https://www.flickr.com) account.
 You need this to use the app.
 Just drop it in FlickrConstants.swift.

 ### Testing ###